 Trees4All

-Trees4All is a project planting trees to restore the forest ecosystem in Nan Province, which is of vital importance to Chao Phraya, Thailand’s largest watershed.
+Trees4All is a project planting trees to enhance climate resilience and restore the forest ecosystem in Nan Province, which is of vital importance to Chao Phraya, Thailand’s largest watershed.
 With financial support from our crowdfunding campaign, smallholder farmers in Santisuk District are planting native plant species in their farmlands.
-This helps turn single crop farms, called monoculture, into diversified plantations.
-In addition to restoring forests, our project builds sustainable livelihoods.
+This helps turn single-crop farms, called monoculture, into diversified plantations.
+Our project also builds sustainable livelihoods as farmers can harvest or benefit from the trees.

 0 THB